rapidsai/cudf/docs/cudf/source/user_guide/io/read-json.md

 By default, the cuDF JSON reader expects input data using the "records" orientation.
 Records-oriented JSON data comprises an array of objects at the root level, and each object in the array corresponds to a row.
+Records-oriented JSON data begins with `[`, ends with `]` and ignores unquoted whitespace.
 Another common variant for JSON data is "JSON Lines", where JSON objects are separated by new line characters (`\n`), and each object corresponds to a row.

 ```python
 >>> j = '''[